Enumeration of corner polyhedra and 3-connected Schnyder labelings: Relation to contact-systems of curves

 On the other hand, the structures considered in this article are naturally associated to tricolored contact-systems, with polyhedral orientations (resp.
-Schnyder labelings) playing the role of plane bipolar orientations (resp. of transversal structures)\footnote{As in the bicolored case, curves are considered up to deformation, the existence of a representation with curves as segments is studied in~\cite{gonccalves20193,felsner2020plattenbauten,gonccalves2012triangle}}.
-Using the operation shown in Figure~\ref{fig:contacts_local}(c), a polyhedral orientation becomes a system of curves that are red, blue or green, with contact points where the tips of two curves meet a side of another curve, such that the colors red, green, blue occur in ccw order around the contact (as for bicolored systems, there are three special contacts in the outer face, where the three outer curves meet to form a ``triangular" outer shape), see Figure~\ref{fig:contacts}(c) which shows the system associated with the polyhedral orientation of Figure~\ref{fig:corner_poly}.
+Schnyder labelings) playing the role of plane bipolar orientations (resp. of transversal structures)\footnote{As in the bicolored case, curves are considered up to deformation, the existence of a representation with curves as segments is studied in~\cite{felsner2020plattenbauten,gonccalves20193,gonccalves2012triangle}}.
+Using the operation shown in Figure~\ref{fig:contacts_local}(c), a polyhedral orientation becomes a system of curves that are red, blue or green, with contact points where the tips of two curves meet a side of another curve, such that the colors red, green, blue occur in ccw order around the contact (as for bicolored systems, there are three special contacts in the outer face, where the three outer curves meet to form a ``triangular" outer shape), see Figure~\ref{fig:contacts}(c) which shows the system associated with the polyhedral orientation of Figure~\ref{fig:corner_poly} (the left part of Figure~\ref{fig:tricolored_superimposed} shows the correspondence starting from the corner polyhedron instead of the polyhedral orientation).
 As in the bicolored case, the contacts on each side of a given curve are free to slide, independently of the position of the contacts on the opposite side.
-On the other hand, via duality (and using Remark~\ref{rk:colors_sch}), a Schnyder labeling in $\tilde{\cS}$ is a similar contact-system, with the further rigidity that, for a given curve, there is a total order (along the curve) on the contacts-points (from both sides), see Figure~\ref{fig:contacts}(d) which gives the dual of the Schnyder labelling of Figure~\ref{fig:schnyder_lab}.
+On the other hand, via duality (and using Remark~\ref{rk:colors_sch}), a Schnyder labeling in $\tilde{\cS}$ is a similar contact-system, with the further rigidity that, for a given curve, there is a total order (along the curve) on the contacts-points (from both sides), see Figure~\ref{fig:contacts}(d) which gives the dual of the Schnyder labelling of Figure~\ref{fig:schnyder_lab} (the right part of Figure~\ref{fig:tricolored_superimposed} shows the correspondence starting from a rigid orthogonal surface instead of the Schnyder labelling).
 The condition that the three outer white vertices are non-isolated is necessary to avoid interior points of two outer curves to meet and form a pinch point.

 \begin{rk} Regarding the sets and their relations, $\cP_n$ corresponds to the set of free tricolored contact-systems with $n+3$ curves, and (for $a+b+c=n$) $\cP_{a,b,c}$ corresponds to the subset of those with $a+1$ red curves, $b+1$ blue curves, and $c+1$ green curves.
 On the other hand, $\tilde{\cS}_n$ corresponds to the set of rigid tricolored contact-systems with $n$ four-valent contact-points, equivalently, with $n+3$ curves (indeed, each four-valent contact-point is the tip of two inner curves, and each inner cuve has two tips that are four-valent); and (for $a+b=n+2$) $\tilde{S}_{a,b}$ corresponds to the subset of those having $a+1$ dark faces and $b-1$ light faces (including the outer one) for the canonical face-bicoloration of the underlying Eulerian map.
 Under the formulation as contact-systems, we clearly have a surjective mapping from $\tilde{\cS}_n$ to $\cP_n$.
 Since $\tilde{s}_n\geq p_n$ starts to be strictly larger from $n=8$, the smallest free contact-system that lifts to more than $1$ rigid contact-systems has size $n=8$.
 The one in $\cP_{2,3,3}$ is shown in Figure~\ref{fig:contacts_not_unique} (by rotation, there is also one in $\cP_{3,2,3}$ and one in $\cP_{3,3,2}$; there is no other one at size $8$, since $\tilde{s}_8-p_8=3$). \dotfill \end{rk}